Kingston ᛫ January 29 – February 4, 2018

 I was really excited to finally visit Jamaica’s capital because I didn’t get the chance to during my two previous vacations.
 Together with the couchsurfers, I visited the Bob Marley Museum, Tuff Gong International Studios, Devon’s House (very nice ice cream), the beach in Portmore which is a city right next to Kingston, and some nice Rastafarians.

 We had a great time.
-In addition, we went to a couple of good food places, eating typical Jamaican dishes like patties (dumplings filled with chicken, beef or veggies), coco bread, jerk and curried chicken with rice and peas.
+In addition, we went to a couple of good food places, eating typical Jamaican dishes like patties (dumplings filled with chicken, beef, or veggies), coco bread, jerk and curried chicken with rice and peas.

 Learning More About Bob Marley